Peter G. Rowe

+Education

+He received his Bachelor of Architecture (BArch) degree from Melbourne University in 1969 and later pursued a Master of Architecture in Urban Design (MArch) from Rice University in 1971.
+Rowe was awarded an honorary Master of Arts (AM) degree from Harvard University in 1986.
+In recognition of his work, Melbourne University conferred upon him an honorary Doctor of Architecture degree in 2013.

 Career

 Rowe served as the director of the School of Architecture at Rice University from 1981 to 1985, where he had taught since 1971.
 While at Rice, he directed numerous multi-disciplinary research projects through the Rice Center, where he was vice president from 1978 onwards, and at the Southwest Center for Urban Research.
 Since 1985, Rowe has taught and held leadership positions at the Harvard University Graduate School of Design, where he served as Dean from 1992 to 2004, Chairman of the Urban Planning and Design Department from 1988 until 1992, and Director of the Urban Design Programs from 1985 until 1990.
-He is also an Honorary Professor at several Chinese universities and an honorand of the Academia dei Benigni, Italy (2002); and an Honorary Professor at the Xian University of Architecture and Technology (1999–present).
+He is also an Honorary Professor at several Chinese universities and an honorand of the Academia dei Benigni, Italy (2002); and an Honorary Professor at Tsinghua University (2018–present) and at the Xian University of Architecture and Technology (1999–present).

 His current practice, SURBA-Studio for Urban Analysis, is an urban research firm and think-tank co-founded with Carlos Arnaiz in 2012.
 Based in Brooklyn, New York, the studio focuses on exploring urbanization at various scales, particularly in developing countries.
-In 2020, Rowe and Arnaiz published "When Urbanization Comes to Ground," a book of essays reflecting on SURBA's work exploring urbanization in China, Colombia, and the Philippines.
-Between 1981 and 1987, Rowe also spent significant time in professional practice as Principal at Environmental Planning and Design in Houston, Texas.
+In 2020, Rowe and Arnaiz published When Urbanization Comes to Ground, a book of essays reflecting on SURBA's work exploring urbanization in China, Colombia, and the Philippines.
+Between 1981 and 1987, Rowe also spent significant time in professional practice as Principal at Environmental Planning and Design (EplDes) in Houston, Texas.

 At EplDes, Rowe was involved in a number of significant projects working with urban modeling, growth forecasting, environmental impact assessment, urban design and planning, and public policy evaluation.

-Publications

-Rowe is the author of over twenty six books.
-Between 1987 and 1993, Rowe published three seminal books on design theory: Design Thinking (1987), Making a Middle Landscape (1991), and Modernity and Housing (1993).
-Other books include Urban Blocks and Grids: A brief History, Technical Features, and Outcomes (2019), Korean Modern: The Matter of Identity (2021), and South-East Asia Modern: From Roots to Contemporary Turns (2022), in addition to several books on China, including Modern Urban Housing in China: 1840–2000 (2001).

-Honorary professorships, memberships, and awards
+Selected publications

+Awards

 Rowe is the recipient of numerous awards, including the Distinguished Alumni Award from Rice University in 2014 and the Picton Hopkins Prize in Design (1967) among others.
-He has also held several honorary professorships, including at Tongji University (2003), Xi-an University of Architecture and Technology (1999–) and the Chinese University of Hong Kong (2014–).
+He has also held several honorary professorships, including at Tsinghua University (2018–), Tongji University (2003), Xi-an University of Architecture and Technology (1999–) and the Chinese University of Hong Kong (2014–).